-An insight into how the Corona pandemic can possibly affect house sales in the Phoenix, Arizona
+An insight into how the Coronavirus pandemic can affect house sales in Phoenix, Arizona

 What is Happening Now:

-So far, the housing market in Arizona seems to be standing up to the corona pandemic reasonably well.
+So far, Arizona’s housing market seems to be standing up to the corona pandemic reasonably well.
 The stock markets have been tumultuous; however, Tina Tamboer with the Cromford report said:

 “The stock market has been crashing for weeks, but we have only seen some pullback in the housing market, even for million-dollar homes,”